vsajip/kscript/README.md

 ```
 This will open [IntelliJ IDEA](https://www.jetbrains.com/idea/) with a minimalistic project containing just your (1) `<script>` and  (2) a generated `gradle.build` file:

+This assumes that you have a command line launcher named `idea`.
+Add one from Intellij via the `tools -> Create Command-line Launcher` option.

 ![](misc/readme_images/minus_idea.png)